nizanhuw/Data512_Wildfire_Project/README.md

 The western United States has experienced an increasing frequency of summers marked by wildfires, resulting in smoke spreading across numerous western states.
 Various factors have been suggested as potential causes, including climate change, U.S. forestry policies, and heightened awareness.
 The ultimate objective is to provide valuable insights to policymakers, city administrators, city councils, and other civic institutions, enabling them to make well-informed decisions regarding developing strategies to mitigate future wildfire impacts.
 As part of this project, I looked into Idaho and Coeur d'Alene annually from 1936 to the present.

 ### Professor License:
-These code examples were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+Dr. David W. McDonald developed these code examples for use in DATA 512, a course in the UW MS Data Science degree program.
 These code files were provided under the Creative Commons CC-BY license.
 Revision 1.2 - August 14, 2023" :